I’ve posted a musical something in reply to the terrible attacks in Paris:

 And from there it all goes downhill.

-Ravel, like a talented thriller movie director, doesn’t show us the danger directly, at least not yet.
+Ravel, as a talented thriller movie director, doesn’t show us the danger directly, at least not yet.
 We perceive it only second-hand, through the reaction of the dancers.
 In those pages, which can in retrospect be viewed as the beginning of the end, Ravel presents no new musical material (except for a short, melody-less transition at 08:24).
 The beautiful, nonchalant, sensuous melodies that we heard before are all played again, one after another.
-But if before they were presented separately, each one leisurely occupying a section of its own, now they are quickly swapped, treading on each other’s toes (this comes to an extreme at 09:13, when two of the melodies appear simultaneously), as if the dancing couples started sensing that the time which the world allocated to their dancing was measured and limited, and as it runs out, so their determination to go on with their dance increases.
+But if before they were presented separately, each one leisurely occupying a section of its own, now they are quickly swapped, treading on each other’s feet (this comes to an extreme at 09:13, when two of melodies appear simultaneously), as if the dancing couples started sensing that the time which the world allocated to their dancing was measured and limited, and as it runs out, so their determination increases to go on with their dance.

 Starting from 11:04, the dancers begin to fight the threatening danger, which now starts acquiring a musical representation.
 The waltz motif climbs higher (11:11, 11:19, 11:27), as if to escape the waves which wish to flood and destroy it (11:14-11:19, 11:22-11:27).
-And then, suddenly, the waves disappear and the waltz reigns supreme (11:30).
-Has it truly defeated the danger?
+And then, suddenly, the waves disappear and the waltz reigns supreme (11:30) – has it truly defeated the danger?
 At the moment it seems so, and the waltz celebrates with triumphant waves of its own (11:35-11:50).
-But within a few short moments, after a fleeting appearance of one of the waltz melodies (11:50-11:53), as if a remembrance of times past, the tables are overturned, and here, in the last pages of the work, Ravel finally shows us the true face of the danger we had only felt before, and which the dancers had seen gathering around them and besieging them.
-This is its face (12:00-12:10):
+But within a few short moment, after a fleeting appearance of one of the waltz melodies (11:50-11:53), as if of a remembrance of times past, the tables are overturned, and here, in the last pages of the work, Ravel finally shows us the true face of the danger we had only felt before, and which the dancers had seen gathering around them and besieging them.
+And this is its face (12:00-12:10):

-And with this open question I would like to finish: are an author’s words about their work those that should dictate the way in which we experience it?
-Or is it the case that once the work leaves the author’s hand, the author has no more control over it?
+And with this open question I would like to finish: are the author’s words about her work are those that should dictate the way in which we experience it?
+Or is it so that once the work leaves the author’s hand, the author has no more control over it?
 Are we at all capable of experiencing a work as pure art without context?
-Will the fact that I presented to you the story of La Valse as I see and feel it, affect the way in which you experience a performance of it?
-Do we desire a performer in the most literal meaning of the word – one who stays true to the author’s instructions and performs them – or rather an interpreter, one who would project themselves and their personality, their views about the work, and present to you a personal version of it?
+Will the fact that I presented to you the story of La Valse as I see and feel it affect the way in which you experience the performance?
+Do we desire a performer, in the most literal meaning of the word, one who stays true to the author’s instructions and performs them, or rather an interpret, one who would project herself, her personality, her views about the work, and presents to you a personal version of it?

 I have no answer to these questions, at least no short and decisive one, so I will finish here, and leave the stage to a full version of La Valse conducted by Leonard Bernstein and played by the Orchestre National de France: